SimplyRETS/simplyretswp/src/readme.txt

 = Do I have to be signed up with an MLS provider? =

 Yes.
-In order for the plugin to show your listings, you first need to get a RETS feed set up with your MLS provider.
+In order for the plugin to show your listings, you first need to set up a RETS or RESO Web API feed with your MLS provider.

 = I want to only show my listings, and not my whole office.
 Is that possible? =